epigen/rnaseq_pipeline/config/README.md

 To configure this workflow, modify `config/config.yaml` according to your needs, following the explanations provided in the file.

-## `DESeq2` differential expression analysis configuration

-To successfully run the differential expression analysis, you will need to tell DESeq2 which sample annotations to use (annotations are columns in the `samples.tsv` file described below).
-This is done in the `config.yaml` file with the entries under `diffexp:`.
-The comments for the entries should give all the necessary infos and linkouts.
-But if in doubt, please also consult the [`DESeq2` manual](https://www.bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html).

 # Sample and unit setup

 The sample and unit setup is specified via tab-separated tabular files (`.tsv`).